The process for applications currently runs on a three-year cycle and is now closed. It is due to re-open in 2020.

-The new Leverhulme Doctoral Scholarships scheme was announced by the Leverhulme Trust Board in January 2014 as a means to support doctoral studies in UK universities and to nurture the future generation of aspiring young researchers.
+The first round of Leverhulme Doctoral Scholarships scheme was launched in 2014, as a means of supporting doctoral studies in UK universities, and nurturing future generations of aspiring young researchers.
 At a time of growing undergraduate debt, the Board wishes to ensure that increased indebtedness does not discourage graduates from undertaking doctoral study.
-The initial investment in the scheme is over £10 million, providing for 150 scholarships over the next three years.
+The second round of Doctoral Scholarships is now open.

-The awards are offered in any subject area that applicant universities have identified as a research priority; the chosen subject area should be sufficiently broad to sustain five doctoral students in each of the three years of the grant, but it should also have a clear and coherent overarching thematic identity.
+The awards are offered in a subject area or thematic area that applicant universities have identified as a research priority; the chosen area should be sufficiently broad to sustain five doctoral students in each of the three years of the grant, but it should also have a clear and coherent overarching thematic identity.

-Each scholarship is for a fixed sum of £70,000 over 36 months of full-time doctoral study, which will cover maintenance (at research council levels), tuition fees, with any remaining funds to be used for the Leverhulme Scholar’s research and training expenses.
+Each scholarship is for a fixed sum of £70,000 for each student over 36 months of full-time doctoral study, which will cover maintenance (at research council levels), tuition fees, with any remaining funds to be used for the Leverhulme Scholar’s research and training expenses.